-Together with Dr. Shelley Plumb and Jan Killilea of Women’s Empowerment Initiative, we created a documentary to give a voice and a face to the problem right here in Florida.
-We are thrilled that the premier screening for this complimentary event will be at Florida Atlantic University Theatre.
+Together with Dr. Shelley Plumb and Jan Killilea of Women’s Empowerment Initiative, we created a documentary to give a voice and a face to the problem of a broken system right here in Florida.

-Families who have been negatively impacted by the system found the courage to STAND UP to also tell their stories.
-Our goal is to bring awareness to the serious and under-reported flaws of a system that denies families due process, enforcement of obligations, and ignores the human cost of divorce.
+Families who have been negatively impacted by the system found the courage to STAND UP to also tell their stories to bring awareness to the serious and under-reported flaws of a system that denies families due process, enforcement of obligations, and ignores the human cost of divorce.